 Users can navigate away from this page during processing.
 Once complete, an email will be sent notifying users that their file is done.
 Then, they can click the link in the email to or go directly into the app to access their file.
 If the page is still open, the user should see a prompt notifying them that their file is complete.

-Before download, users can review a TrueNCOA Summary Report.
+Before download, users can review a TrueNCOA Report.
 TrueNCOA wants the user to know what results they are getting before users pay and download.
 This report (located in the Reports section) includes quick details about the success of your file, such as:

 - Total Moves